 Russia, Turkey could grow even closer after envoy's slaying

-There are 1 comment on the WLOX-TV Biloxi story from Tuesday Dec 20, titled Russia, Turkey could grow even closer after envoy's slaying.
-In it, WLOX-TV Biloxi reports that:
+There are 1 comment on the News9 Oklahoma City story from Tuesday Dec 20, titled Russia, Turkey could grow even closer after envoy's slaying.
+In it, News9 Oklahoma City reports that:

 Erdogan said he and Russian President Vladimir Putin, with whom he spoke by phone Monday night,... .
 Turkey's President Recep Tayyip Erdogan gestures as he speaks during the opening ceremony of Eurasia Tunnel in Istanbul, Tuesday, Dec, 20, 2016.